 Yesterday while the others in the hill-walking club were climbing many mountains around Kinlochewe including Beinn Eighe and Beinn Alligan, Christine, Miriam and I headed for Inverewe Gardens.
 We were counting on the forecast sunshine to see them at their best; however when we arrived it was raining so we went for coffee and cake in the pleasant tea room.
-I think I’ve mentioned on my blog before that the tea room at Inverewe Gardens as where an old lady once wished me luck to “see my boys up” so it has good memories for me.
+A long time ago in the tea room at Inverewe Gardens when I was sitting having lunch with my three beautiful little boys, Davie in a highchair, an old lady once wished me luck to “see my boys up” so it has good memories for me.
+And I count myself very lucky that I have lived to see them grow up.
 By the time we had finished our coffee the rain had gone off and blue sky was peeping through the clouds.

 On the road to Kinlochewe